qiime2/qiime2.org/index.md

 ## 🧐 Learn to use QIIME 2

 The [QIIME 2 user documentation](https://docs.qiime2.org) is where you can find tutorials and reference content.
-There is a lot of excellent content here, and it will soon be refactored in [JupyterBook](https://jupyterbook.org/en/stable/intro.html) and with [Diátaxis](https://diataxis.fr/) to improve the organization and update the content to highlight the newest functionality.
+There is a lot of excellent content here, and it is currently being refactored in [JupyterBook](https://jupyterbook.org/en/stable/intro.html) and with [Diátaxis](https://diataxis.fr/) to improve the organization and update the content to highlight the newest functionality.
+Check out the refactored documentation in [*Using QIIME 2*](https://use.qiime2.org).

 ## 🎛️ QIIME 2 makes your data analysis as efficient and accessible as possible, for you